gitbrent/PptxGenJS/README.md

 | title      | Slide Title        | [text string] |

 ## Sample Slide Master File
-A sample masters file is included in the distribution and included a couple of different slides to get you started.
+A sample masters file is included in the distribution folder and contain a couple of different slides to get you started.
 Location: `PptxGenJS/dist/pptxgen.masters.js`

 **************************************************************************************************